arjunssharma/CSC573LAB/README.txt

          "ssh -X root@152.46.19.96 -p 1702 tcpdump -U -s0 -n -w - -i eth1 | wireshark -k -i -"

-5. After executing above command, You will see wireshark getting started in your laptop, Go to command prompt and provide password as "passwd" in command pro

-   mpt for wireshark to get access from the PC(PC1)
+6. After executing above command, You will see wireshark getting started in your laptop, Go to command prompt and provide password as "passwd" in command prompt for wireshark to get access from the PC(PC1)

 =============================================================================================================================================================